Connor-Knabe/Connor-Knabe.github.io/_drafts/2019-2-4-What_I've_Been_Up_To_Lately.md

 comments: true
 ---

-So it's been quite some time since I've last posted.
-I've been spending most of my free time working on side projects (code) and the float business.
-I don't plan to start posting reguarily again but I would like to share what are the projects I've been working on over these last few years. <br><br>
+It's been quite some time since I've last posted.
+I've been spending most of my free time working on side projects and the float business.
+I don't plan to start posting reguarily again but I would like to share some of the projects I've been working on over these last few years.<br><br>

-<h2>Holka-Garage (Github Link)</h2>
+<h2>Holka-Garage (<a href="https://github.com/Connor-Knabe/holka-garage">GitHub</a>)</h2>
 This one was a lot of fun to implement.
 It all started with a couple of problems that I was having.
 One problem that my wife and I both shared was a concern that we left the garage open while at work or over night.
 Another was that my garage door opener signal was very weak and I would have to be in my driveway to even open the garage.
 You might be thinking well why not just get a longer antenna but that'd only solve one probelm and wouldn't be nearly as enjoyable,  the same goes for buying a smart garage door opener.
 This annoyance led me to creating software/hardware that would allow me to open my garage from any distance from my home.

 <h2>Alexa/IFTTT Controlled Fireplace</h2>